Sun-ZhenXing/vuepress-solid-template/README.md

 3. click `Pages`, goto `Build and deployment`
 4. save your config as `Branch: gh-pages /(root)`

 It will create **GitHub Pages** automatically.
-If you don't want it, reomve workflows file.
+If you don't want it, reomve `.github/workflows/` file.